hbctraining/Accessing_public_genomic_data/lessons/accessing_public_experimental_data.md

+Approximate time: 45 minutes

+## Learning Objectives:

+* Understand the type of data that is accessible from Gene Expression Omnibus (GEO)
+* Demonstrate how to navigate the GEO website and FTP server
+* Use the command-line interface to copy over data from GEO

 # Accessing public NGS sequencing data

 All types of next-generation sequencing (NGS) analyses require access to public data, regardless of whether we are analyzing our own data or the data output from someone else's experiment.
 Reference data is available online as well as the experimental data from many published (and unpublished) studies.
 To access this data generally requires the basic knowledge of the **command line** and an understanding about the **associated tools and databases**.